 Kathleen Brush Women in Executive Leadership Program

 Women hold 52% of all the professional jobs in the U.S., yet only 5% of CEOs are women.
-The Kathleen Brush Women in Executive Leadership Program is a strategic initiative designed to level this ratio by giving participants an opportunity to secure a leadership competitive advantage.
-The program does this by: addressing areas known to hold women back, leveraging soft skills where women have been shown to have an inherent advantage, exploring subjects that are key to a leader’s success in the 21st century, and including the indispensable support of networks and mentors.
+The Kathleen Brush Women in Executive Leadership Program (KBWEL) is a strategic initiative designed to level this ratio by giving participants an opportunity to develop a competitive advantage.
+The program does this by: providing an introspective look at one's own leadership style; highlighting skills and traits that women must leverage to support their professional growth while also identifying behaviors or characteristics that may sabotage one's career; providing business training with a focus on both the hard and soft skills essential at the highest levels of leadership; and by developing the indispensable support of networks and mentors.

-Led by successful business experts, experienced faculty and leadership coaches, this course will employ active learning techniques including case studies and simulations, collaborative tasks, lectures, readings, and participant presentations.
-All participants will be matched with a C-Suite level mentor and will also be required to become a mentor to an up-and-coming achiever.
+Led by successful business experts, experienced faculty and leadership coaches, this course employs active learning techniques including case studies and simulations, collaborative tasks, lectures, readings, and participant presentations.
+All participants are matched with a C-Suite level mentor and are responsible for creating a strategic Individual Development Plan.
 Networking opportunities and public speaking are a highlight of the program.

 - Merging hard and soft skills: The program teaches participants how to leverage natural abilities to deliver superior strategies and bottom line results.

-- Theory to Practice: Participants are continually challenged to apply their new-found knowledge to real life situations.
+- Theory to Practice: Participants are continually challenged to apply their new-found knowledge to current work situations.

 - Networking: The course teaches effective networking skills, and enables building a cohort network-for-life.